Ehlers–Danlos syndrome

-Ehlers–Danlos syndromes (EDS) are a group of 13 genetic connective-tissue disorders in the current classification, with the latest type discovered in 2018.
-Symptoms often include loose joints, joint pain, stretchy velvety skin, and abnormal scar formation.
+Ehlers–Danlos syndromes (EDS) are a group of 13 genetic connective tissue disorders.
+Symptoms often include loose joints, joint pain, stretchy, velvety skin, and abnormal scar formation.
 These may be noticed at birth or in early childhood.
 Complications may include aortic dissection, joint dislocations, scoliosis, chronic pain, or early osteoarthritis.
+The existing classification was last updated in 2017, when a number of rarer forms of EDS were added.

-EDS occurs due to variations of more than 19 genes that are present at birth.
-The specific gene affected determines the type of EDS.
-Some cases result from a new variation occurring during early development, while others are inherited in an autosomal dominant or recessive manner.
-Typically, these variations result in defects in the structure or processing of the protein collagen.
+EDS occurs due to mutations in one or more particular genes—there are 19 genes that can contribute to the condition.
+The specific gene affected determines the type of EDS, though the genetic causes of hypermobile Ehlers–Danlos syndrome (hEDS) are still unknown.
+Some cases result from a new variation occurring during early development.
+In contrast, others are inherited in an autosomal dominant or recessive manner.
+Typically, these variations result in defects in the structure or processing of the protein collagen or tenascin.

-Diagnosis is often based on symptoms and confirmed by genetic testing or skin biopsy, but people may initially be misdiagnosed with hypochondriasis, depression, or chronic fatigue syndrome.
+Diagnosis is often based on symptoms, particularly hEDS, but people may initially be misdiagnosed with somatic symptom disorder, depression, or myalgic encephalomyelitis/chronic fatigue syndrome.
+Genetic testing can be used to confirm all types of EDS except hEDS, for which a genetic marker has yet to be discovered.

-A cure is not yet known and treatment is supportive in nature.
+A cure is not yet known, and treatment is supportive in nature.
 Physical therapy and bracing may help strengthen muscles and support joints.
+Several medications can help alleviate symptoms of EDS, such as pain and blood pressure drugs, which reduce joint pain and complications caused by blood vessel weakness.
 Some forms of EDS result in a normal life expectancy, but those that affect blood vessels generally decrease it.
+All forms of EDS can result in fatal outcomes for some patients.